abhisheklalwani/Online-Book-Store-Pygmy.com-V2.0/README.md

 5. `requirements.txt` contains the python libraries required.
 6. `env.cfg` contains the `PUBLIC_IP` and `PORT` of the machines where the catalog, order and frontend server has to be run.
 It also contains the reference to the `pem` file that is required to ssh, and scp to the remote machines.
 Modify the file according to your requirements.
 7. `runme.sh` is a single script to automatically deploy catalog, order and frontend docker servers on specified machines in `env.cfg`, run the client.py and get the logs from all the servers.
+8. `simulate_fault_tolerance.sh` is a single script to check falut tolerance of the system.
+The script specifically brings down the catalogA and invokes the client.py to check if the system is working correctly even if one of the server is down.
+Then it brings the server up and calls the python file `test_server_recovery.py` to check if the system was able to recover from the crash.
-8. `const.py` contains information about the books in the catalog server.
+9. `const.py` contains information about the books in the catalog server.
-9. `Docs` contains the design documentation
+10. `Docs` contains the design documentation

 Please find the instructions below for testing the implementation.